xcube-dev/xcube/docs/source/opener_parameters_api.md

 ## Opener parameters

-Every implementation of an xcube `DataOpener` or `DataStore` MUST implement the `get_open_data_params_schema` method in order to provide a description of the allowed arguments to `open_data` for each dataset supported by the `DataOpener` or `DataStore`.
+Every implementation of the `xcube.core.store.DataOpener` or `xcube.core.store.DataStore` abstract base classes MUST implement the `get_open_data_params_schema` method in order to provide a description of the allowed arguments to `open_data` for each dataset supported by the `DataOpener` or `DataStore`.
 The description is provided as a